-- Patient reported outcomes from hip replacements - Patient reported outcomes from groin hernia repairs - Patient experience of GP out of hours - Incidence of health care associated infections
+- Patient reported outcomes from hip replacements - Patient reported outcomes from groin hernias - Patient experience of GP out of hours - Incidence of health care associated with hospital related infections

 Walsall's infant mortality rate is consistently higher than regional and national rates.
-On average, life expectancy for men and women in Walsall has improved in parallel with regional and national improvements over the last 20 years, but always at a lower level.
+On average life expectancy for men and women in Walsall has improved in parallel with regional and national improvements over the last 20 years, but always at a lower level.
 More recently the improvement in life expectancy for men has slowed and the gap is widening.
-However the data tells us that the last years of life are often affected by years of poor health, on average 8 years for men and 10 years for women.
-Many of these due to preventable conditions where lifestyle changes would make a significant impact on health, wellbeing and healthy life expectancy.
+However the data tells us that the last years of life are often affected by years of poor health, on average 8 years for men and 10 years for women, many of these preventable conditions where lifestyle changes would make a significant impact on health, wellbeing and healthy life expectancy.

-The best we can report is for NHS Dental Care and for people who have had knee replacements where we are in the top quintile.
+There are no areas where patients in Walsall have outcomes in the top quartile.
+The best we can report is for NHS Dental Care and for people who have had knee replacements.

 Further facts and information on the health and wellbeing of Walsall people can be found in the Joint Strategic Need s Assessment, "Towards a Strategy for Health and Wellbeing for the people of Walsall", published by the shadow Health and Wellbeing Board in June 2012.
-Facts from this report are quoted throughout the strategy to illustrate various points.
+Facts from this report are quoted throughout the strategy to illustrate the various points.

-Despite high levels of poor health in the population the incidence of admissions of older people to residential or nursing care in Walsall is low.
+Despite the high levels of poor health conditions in the population the incidence of admissions of older people to residential or nursing care in Walsall is low.
 Walsall Council spends £110 million on care for older people; people with disabilities and those with mental ill health.